bfjeje/TvMazeApp/README.md

 - Select in which folder you want to download the project, using the *Directory* field.
 - Click the *Clone* button to start downloading the project in the selected directory.
 - You will be asked if you want to open it in this window, or in a new one.
 Any choice is good here.
 - Once it´s downloaded, it will open the project, and you just have to wait a little bit, because Android Studio will do some background tasks.
-You will see this bar on the botom of the screen:
+You will see this bar on the bottom of the screen:

 ![img.png](instructions/botom_loading_bar.png)